Tours and Group Visits

 Museum Tour Guidelines

-Explore the Cantor's collections and special exhibitions with a docent who will lead you through a selection of works from different cultures and time periods.
+Explore the Cantor's collections with a docent who will lead you through a selection of works from different cultures and time periods.
 Conversation and curiosity is encouraged!

 Dress for the weather and wear your walking shoes!